rmadhuraj/Madhu/DW1000/doc/NCP_Example.md

 .
 ```
 ## Making NCP as Leader  and CLI node as end-device/Child:
-1. Start a NCP Node by flashing the NCP binary onto one evb-nordic setup.
+1. Start a NCP Node by flashing the NCP binary onto one Nordic board.
 2. Open the wpanctl to confiure the NCP.
 3. By using `form` command , NCP can create a Network as a Leader
 ```bash